Metropolitan Opera: Giulio Gatti-Casazza

 Conried was followed by Giulio Gatti-Casazza, who held a 27-year tenure from 1908 to 1935.
-Gatti-Casazza had been lured by the Met from a celebrated tenure as director of Milan's La Scala Opera House.
-His model planning, authoritative organizational skills and brilliant casts raised the Metropolitan Opera to a prolonged era of artistic innovation and musical excellence.
-He brought with him the fiery and brilliant conductor Arturo Toscanini, the music director from his seasons at La Scala.
+Gatti-Casazza had been lured by the Met from a tenure as director of Milan's La Scala Opera House.
+His model planning, authoritative organizational skills and casts raised the Metropolitan Opera to an era of artistic innovation and musical excellence.
+He brought with him the conductor Arturo Toscanini, the music director from his seasons at La Scala.